According to the Society for American Archaeology,

 Grants are available to mainly local governments and organizations for architectural and archaeological surveys, National Register nominations, and preservation planning administered through the Historic Preservation Office.
 For information about grants, please visit NC HPO.

 We have a map for that!
-Type in your address or zoom in to your city, county, or region to find the archaeologist who specializes in your region.
+Click on your county to find the archaeologist who specializes in your region.

 OSA maintains strict guidelines for the curation of artifacts submitted to OSARC.
 Collections that do not meet these guidelines may not be accepted by our curation facility.
 Please read our curation guidelines for more information.
 On rare occasions, OSARC has accepted unique collections that are not ready for long-term curation; however, artifacts that meet the guidelines require less time and research to be processed by OSARC personnel.